 Tests should be completed at home every Sunday evening and every Wednesday evening.
 This will continue throughout the Easter holidays.
 All results need to be uploaded to the NHS (use the website above for guidance on how to do this).

-Any positive results need to be communicated via the link on the website above and to email@example.com.
-You and anyone in the household would need to self isolate.
-You should seek to arrange a PCR test to confirm the reading of your home test.
+Any positive results need to be communicated via the link on the website above and to firstname.lastname@example.org.
+The student and anyone in the household would need to self-isolate.
+You should seek to arrange a PCR test to confirm the reading of the students home test.
 Students cannot return to school with a positive test.

 Failure to complete regular testing is likely to result in large numbers of students needing to self-isolate because we will not be able to catch the virus quickly enough.
 Please commit to testing twice each week.
 Help us keep our community safe and to keep the UTC open to as many students as we can.